Arts news watch: this week's trending topics

 Jump to:

+With the sector still in summer festivals and blockbuster exhibition season, reviews continued to be among our top reads this week.
+News wise, our readers turned an eye to topics of governance and business, as our writers looked at the balance sheets of several state theatre companies.

-We take a look at the arts news that pushed to the top of the heap this week.
-From literary legacies to music predictions, new arts venues for 2025, and a shameful theft.
+These were the arts news stories that pushed to the top of the heap this week.

+Profits or losses for state theatre companies five years on from COVID?

+What do the balance sheets of some of our flagship theatre companies tell us about how they are building back?

 5 Australian predictions for the Triple J Hottest 100